Zecao/IterativeBranchExchange/README.md

-# DijkstraBranchExchange
+# Iterative Branch Exchange
-Repository for the article "Reconfiguration of Real Distribution Networks using Branch Exchange and Differential Evolution Algorithm to Reduce Power Losses".
+Repository for the article "Distribution Networks Reconfiguration using an Iterative Branch Exchange Heuristic to Reduce Power Losses ".
 This repository is subdivided in the following subdirectories:

 ## 1. Article Matlab code